ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:defines`:

-  Adds list of symbols used to configure CMock's C code features in its source and header files at compile time.
+  Adds list of symbols used to configure CMock’s C code features in its source and header files at compile time.

   See [Using Unity, CMock & CException](#using-unity-cmock--cexception) for much more on